Q1. What is "4K"?

 Yes.
 This ensures that I'm not turning down other work in vain.
 For most one-day events the deposit is $1,000.
 Subject to change.

 Q14.
 Do you accept credit cards?

 Not right now.
-I prefer digital transfers such as Venmo, Paypal, or even Wells Fargo Zelle.
+I use digital payment methods such as Venmo, Paypal, or Zelle.
 Cash & check are also accepted.

 Q15.
 Do you maintain a back-up of the footage?

 Yes.
 After the project is complete and all deliverables are in your digital hands, I maintain a copy in the case that you'd like something changed/altered in the future (which does happen from time to time).

 Q16.
 Can we see proofs online or how do we get them?